 Section 1.
 Annual Meeting/Special Meeting

-At any meeting of member of the Association, a Quorum shall be the majority of the members present at that meeting, and the act of a majority of the members present at any meeting at which there is a quorum shall be the act of the full membership except as may be otherwise specifically provided the Constitution and/or By-Laws.
+At any meeting of members of the Association, a Quorum shall be the majority of the members present at that meeting, and the act of a majority of the members present at any meeting at which there is a quorum shall be the act of the full membership except as may be otherwise specifically provided the Constitution and/or By-Laws.

 Section 2.
 Board of Director Meetings